kwight/debut/readme.txt

 [html5shiv](http://code.google.com/p/html5shiv/) script created by Remy Sharp, and is dual-licensed under the MIT or GPL Version 2 licenses.

+== Browser Support ==

+Chrome, Firefox, Safari and IE9+ are supported.
+IE7 and IE8 are not supported, but receive occasional attention as second-class citizens.

 == Changelog ==

 = 1.0 =